-2018 was a very interesting year for South Jersey Breweries.
+2018 was a very interesting year for craft beer in the South Jersey region.
 We once again saw a rise in the number of breweries that are operating and expansions of many of the breweries that are making beer here in South Jersey.
 This was also the year that the business made front page news with all of the changes that were made, then rescinded, by former ABC Commissioner Rible.
 Here is our list of the top 5 news stories of 2018.

-1. The ABC Changes, Then Reverts Back To Current Brewery Rules “Pending Further Review”
+1. ABC Changes, then Reverts Back to Current Brewery Rules “Pending Further Review”

 We had been hearing rumblings for years about the impending brewery rule changes and was not quite sure when they were going to happen and, when they did, what actually was going to be changed.
 Well, on September 21st we found out, and the changes were sweeping (You can read our article about it HERE).
 Public outcry was incredible, with most people backing their local breweries in fear that they would not be able to operate in the way that would allow them to continue to be profitable.
 The Independent Craft Brewers of NJ, a cooperative partnership formed by a group of New Jersey Brewers in the late Summer of 2018, collected a petition with over 30,000 signatures from state residents in the days following the ruling which, in addition to several state and local politicians voicing their opposition, no doubt was a factor in the suspension of the ruling.

 Editor’s Note: New guidelines for licensure year 2020/2021 were released on 5/28/2019.

 2. Governor Murphy Nominates James B. Graziano as new ABC Director effective November 26, 2018